An equation is quadratic if and only if it can be written in the following form:

 \[ b = 2k \]

-Substituting into the equation gives us:
+Substituting into the equation we get:

 \[ ax^2 + 2kx + c = 0 \]

-The classic solution formula is:
+The classic quadratic formula is:

 \[ x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a} \]